-During Q3FY22, substantial progress was made in upgrades to the Battery Pilot Plant.
-The Battery Pilot Plant is now a fully climate-controlled facility providing optimum temperature, moisture and dust conditions to manufacture batteries in a spacious, fully integrated work environment, incorporating all equipment required to assemble and test batteries.
-The Company has also successfully increased its organisational capability by attracting new staff experienced in coin cell and pouch pack manufacturing, thereby enabling the acceleration of its battery performance optimisation programme.
+The BDC was further upgraded during Q3FY22 to become a fully climate-controlled facility providing optimum temperature, moisture and dust conditions to manufacture batteries in a spacious, fully integrated work environment, incorporating all equipment required to assemble and test batteries.
+The Company has also successfully increased its organisational capability by attracting new staff experienced in coin cell and pouch cell manufacturing, thereby enabling the acceleration of its battery performance optimisation programme.